tapetums/TTBase/TTBase.English.md

 - System Menu (Right click on the task tray or hoykeys)
 - Hotkeys
 - Timer
-- WindowsHook（Now _WH\_SHELL_ and some part of _WH\_MOUSE_ are available)
+- WindowsHook（At now _WH\_SHELL_ and some part of _WH\_MOUSE_ are available)

 　Displaying tool menu / system menu or not is determined by setting the value properly into DispMenu of the plugin information structure.
 Moreover, displaying commands in the hotkey setting menu is also determined by the value of DispMenu.
 　About the timer, it gets function by setting the interval time into IntervalTime of PluginCommandInfo.
 Set 0 if not use.
 　On WindowsHook, TTBase goes through a procedure for Hook and calls for plugin functions without paniful works for Hook.dll.
 At now, you can use almost all function of _WH\_SHELL_ and some part of _WH\_MOUSE_.

 ※ _peach_ and _hako_ do not provide timer nor hook by itself

 ###How plugins send a message to the host
 　TTBase searches DLL files in the installation folder and the subfolders, and once load them when it is started.
 Then it calls _TTBPlugin\_InitPluginInfo_ event of the plugin and gets the plugin information structure (PLUGIN\_INFO) from the plugin.
 By this, it obtains the name, sort, and command informations of the plugin.
-After that, unload plugins if they are not residental.
+After that, it unloads plugins if they are not residental.
-　If it is residental type, TTBase calls _Plugin\_Init_ and it will stay loaded in the process.
+　If the plugin is a resident type, TTBase calls _Plugin\_Init_ and it will stay loaded in the process.
 　By the way, to accelerate the boot time, TTBase uses the cache of the plugin information which is stored in TTBase.dat after the first installation of the plugin.
 Unless the file time of the plugin is updated, it keeps using the cache.

+※There are some implementations that do not have cache mechanism such as _pbox_, _peach_,_hako_, etc.

 ---